Department of History

 Our small but effective MA graduate program offers excellent training to students seeking to pursue history as a profession or further training at the PhD level, including admission to one of the two doctoral programs with which we are closely affiliated (Science and Technology in Society and the Alliance for Social, Political, Ethical, and Cultural Thought).
 Each year the History Graduate Student Association sponsors the Brian Bertoti Innovative Perspectives in History Conference, which attracts young scholars from around the nation.

 And our public history course offerings and outreach programs seek to demonstrate to teachers, community leaders, and interested residents the challenges and rewards of doing good history.
+In July 2015, Virginia Tech will host an NEH Summer Teachers Seminar on the Spanish Influenza of 1918.
+More information about the topic, scholars, program, and application guidelines is available from the seminar website.
 The Virginia Center for Civil War Studies, which is housed in the department, seeks to shed new light on this tragic conflict, which continues to have a profound impact on the world we live in today.